Administration & Support

 Phone: (720) 453-9027

-My name is Sara Finnegan-Doyon, and I am delighted to join the DCIS community this year as an American Lit and World Lit teacher.
+My name is Sara Finnegan-Doyon, and I am delighted to be a part of the DCIS community again this year as an American Lit and World Lit teacher.
 Teaching is my passion; there is nothing I love more than working with students to explore the magic of reading and writing while connecting it with the greater truths of the human experience.

 I started my teaching career at Denver School of the Arts (DSA), where I co-chaired the Creative Writing Department.
 In 2011, I left DSA to teach 4th grade at an international school in Bali, Indonesia.
 The two years I spent there were magical and provided the opportunity for me to fall in love with SUP (both flat water and catching waves), mountain biking, cross-cultural communication, snorkeling and spending time on boats.
 In 2013 I moved to Durango, CO where I taught 10th Grade Humanities at a charter school.
 It is lovely to be back in my hometown.
 I look forward to a great year!